zkSNACKs/WasabiResearchExperience/AfterShowToDo.md

 After streaming/recording
 - [ ] Find contact information of the authors and relevant links to the subject.
-- [ ] Upload the video and check settings, description, pic etc.
+- [ ] Upload the video and check settings, description, pics etc.
 - [ ] Update README.md with the session information.
-- [ ] Share the link with the team so it will get shared in Twitter, Telegram, Dicsussions and Reddit.
+- [ ] Share the link with the team so it will get published in Twitter, Telegram, Dicsussions and Reddit.
-- [ ] Send an email with a Youtube-link, to the authors of the paper.
+- [ ] Send an email with a YouTube-link to the authors of the paper.